 The students will have the skills to redefine existing knowledge and they will be able to evaluate possibilities, limitations and consequences when feeding horses diets that challenge hindgut health.

 The students will have competence so that they can solve real-life problems related to nutrition of horses, they will be able to implement knowledge into practice and innovation and communicate their knowledge to various stakeholders in the horse industry.

 It is expected that the students are familiar with literature provided before the course and participate actively in group work, demonstrations and the workshop.
 The students are evaluated based on their presentation during the course week, and they need to hand in a written report after the course.

 Teaching will be a mix of lectures including group work, demonstrations with hands-on experiences and workshops involving problem-based learning.

 - 20 hours seminar

 - 20 hours lecture

 - 110 hours independent work

 Admission for NOVA courses is handled by the course organiser/ the NOVA member institution organising the course.
 Please see the links in the margin for more information.

 There is no course fee.
-Cost for accommodation, meals, course material: 2,000 NOK for NOVA/BOVA students and 4,000 NOK for non-NOVA/BOVA students.
+Cost for accommodation, meals: 2,000 NOK for NOVA/BOVA students and 4,000 NOK for non-NOVA/BOVA students.
 Participants from the industry can participate, but students are prioritised: 9,000 NOK.
 Accommodation will be in double rooms, but single rooms can be arranged for 1,000 NOK extra.
 Travel costs to Norway are not included.
 Semester registration fee for participants who are not registered students at a NOVA/BOVA member institution or at any of NMBU's other partner institutions: approximately 500 NOK.